koksal/tps/README.md

 ## Solvers

-TPS uses by default a custom solver (`DataflowSolver`), but it also includes two symbolic solvers (`NaiveSymbolicSolver` and `BilateralSolver`) that implement the same functionality as the custom solver.
+TPS uses by default a custom solver (`DataflowSolver`).
+Historically, it also supported two symbolic solvers (`NaiveSymbolicSolver` and `BilateralSolver`) that implement the same functionality as the custom solver.

-We recommend using the default solver, which is the most recent and fastest of all three.
-Meanwhile, if you would like to use either of the two symbolic solvers on OS X, you will need to replace the `scalaz3.jar` with a packaged version of [ScalaZ3] built on the computer you will run TPS on.
-Instructions for building ScalaZ3 can be found on its project page.
+Currently, only the default solver (which is the most recent and fastest of all three) is supported.

 ## Example data